open-tale/open-tale.github.io/_docs/02-characters.md

 These are the steps to create a character within the Open Tale system:

 1. Spend any of the first 30 attribute points;
+2. Compute the character's qualities;
-2. Choose your initial perk, if you want to do it now;
+3. Choose an initial perk, if intended;
-3. Compute the character's qualities.
+4. Set the initial wealth to 1.

 The table below displays the total cost of the initial attribute levels: